devanshu06/one2n-sre-bootcamp/readme.md

 # Progress update:

-I am currently working on the milestone-7.
-Will update the status here .
+Milestone-7 is completed.
+I am currently working on the milestone-8.
+Will update the status here.